slay419/Slackr/plan.md

 overall formatting and structure of the code is consistent throughout the project.

-Ofcourse it is important to consider that this is a plan and we will receive more information when iteration 2 is released, our weekly meetings wil ensure that the team receptive to the new requirements and account for them in our development approach.
+Ofcourse it is important to consider that this is a plan and we will receive more information when iteration 2 is released, our weekly meetings will ensure that the team is receptive to the new requirements and account for them in our development approach.